kosty4/my-parquet-reader/README.md

 The Thrift protocol is a framework for cross-language services development, created by Facebook.
 It allows for efficient and compact serialization and communication of data structures, providing support for multiple programming languages.
 Thrift enables developers to define data types and service interfaces in a language-neutral file, then automatically generate code in different programming languages.
 In this project, Thrift is used for serializing and deserializing data within Parquet files, making it easier to parse the data efficiently.

-Note: You can generate your own python classes for Thrift protocol by using one of those commands:
+Note: You can generate your own python classes (gen-py folder) for Thrift protocol by using one of those commands:

 thrift --gen py example_metadata.thrift thrift --gen py parquet.thrift

-## Parquet file Layout
+## Parquet file Layout and Metadata

-The general layout of a parquet file is the following:
 ![Format](images/file_format.gif)

-And the metadata:
 ![Metadata](images/file_layout.gif)

 ## RLE (Run-Length Encoding) and Bitpacking